asreview/asreview/docs/source/lab/screening.rst

 Full Text
 ---------

-If Digital Object Identifiers (DOI) or URLs is available in the metadata of the records in your dataset, ASReview LAB will display the DOI and URL during screening.
-Most of the time, DOIs point to the full-text of a publication.
-See :doc:`datasets <data>` for more information on including DOI and URL values to your datasets.
+If Digital Object Identifiers (DOI) or URLs are available in the metadata of the records in your dataset, ASReview LAB will display the DOI and URL during screening.
+Most of the time, DOIs point to the full text of a publication.
+See :doc:`datasets <data>` for more information on including DOI and URL values in your datasets.

 Keyboard shortcuts